- Small Group

 After a final chance to visit the whales, depart San Ignacio by road, returning to Loreto in time for dinner and your final evening together.

 Transfer to the airport for flights home.
 An extra day is recommended to explore Loreto, a historic town and beautiful, little-developed region.

 Departure dates subject to change.
 Please contact ExpeditionTrips to confirm departure schedule before purchasing air tickets.

-Accommodations; meals from dinner on Day 1 through breakfast on Day 6; bottled water during activities and bottled water and soft drinks at meals; services of an Expedition Leader and local guides; most gratuities; airport transfers on Day 1 and final day; entrance fees.
+Accommodations; meals from dinner on Day 1 through breakfast on Day 6; purified drinking water during activities and purified drinking water and soft drinks at meals; services of an Expedition Leader and local guides; most gratuities; all permits; group airport transfers on Day 1 and final day; entrance fees and taxes.

 Travel to and from start and end point of trip; alcoholic beverages; some gratuities; passport fees; items of a personal nature (phone calls, laundry, etc.); airport and departure taxes; optional travel insurance; airline baggage fees; early arrival or late departure airport transfers.